CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/configuration.md

 ## Initial Configuration

 System Landscape Directory (SLD) is a service that SAP uses to maintain an inventory of all the companies and systems within the SAP landscape.
 The SLD helps in managing system configurations, ensuring that the SAP environment is optimized and up-to-date with the necessary settings for each entity.
-Here are the steps to configure the SLD server and managing associated companies.
+Here are the steps to configure connection to the SLD server and activate associated companies.

 You can find the SLD Server Address in SAP Business One, License Administration.